-KSs serve in an official role and must protect personal information.
-KSs are prohibited from sharing Personally Identifiable Information (PII) obtained within their official KS duties with other unit spouses.
-KSs may not use personal contact information for personal gain.
-For example, personal contact information obtained on spouses/families or other key spouses cannot be used OR shared as a source for potential clients for a business or for a private organization (on or off the installation).
+KSs/KSMs serve in an "official" role as a unit representative and must protect personal information.
+KS/KSMs are prohibited from sharing Personal Identifying Information (PII) obtained within their official KS duties with other unit spouses.
+KS/KSMs may not use personal contact information for personal gain.
+For example, personal contact information obtained on spouses/families cannot be used or shared as a source for potential clients for a business or for a private organization (on or off the installation).

-KSs are not expected to be subject matter experts, nor should they act as counselors.
-KSs should utilize referral resources such as the A&FRC, Family Advocacy Program, Chaplains, Military One Source, and Military Family Life Counselors (MFLC).
+KS/KSMs are not expected to be subject matter experts, nor should they act as counselors.
+KS/KSMs should utilize referral resources such as the A&FRC, Military One Source, and Military Family Life Counselors (MFLC), as well as other resources on and off the installation as the situation requires.

-KSs serve as an "official" unit representative, role model and conduit of accurate information to unit spouses.
-When KSs are asked to step outside of this role, the program can lose credibility and focus.
-KSs should not assume the role of a babysitter, nurse, taxi-driver, social coordinator or fundraiser.
+KSs and KSMs represent the Air Force KSP and serve as unit role model and conduit of accurate information to unit families/military community and when they are asked to step outside of this role, the program can lose credibility and focus.
+KSs/KSMs should not assume the role of a babysitter, nurse, taxi-driver, social coordinator or fundraiser.